TeaFlavoredTea/Order-Up/README.md

 Like any Angular project, be sure to run
 > npm install

 to install the dependencies.

 The Angular app expects a mock back-end in the form of a json-server.
-Start the json server with "
+Start the json server with
 > json-server --watch .\src\app\assets\data\data.json

+If needed, install jason-server with
+> npm install json-server

 start the Angular front end with
 > ng server